canonical/craft-parts/docs/common/craft-parts/reference/plugins/npm_plugin.rst

 **Default:** False

-If this option is set to ``true``, the plugin will download and include the Node.js binaries and its dependencies in the Snap.
+If this option is set to ``true``, the plugin will download and include the Node.js binaries and its dependencies in the resulting package.
 If ``npm-include-node`` is true, then :ref:`npm-node-version` must be defined.

 .. _npm-node-version: